 What is a Kosui Asian Pear?

 It’s important to get some Kosui Asian pear information before you decide to grow this variety, especially if your experience with Asian varieties is limited.
-Asian pears like Kosui are true pears, but in many ways the fruits are more like apples.
+Asian pears like Kosui are true pears, but, in many ways, the fruits are more like apples.
 They are typically round—some are indeed pear-shaped— and have a crisper texture than European pears.

 Kosui pears are small to medium in size and rounded like an apple but with a little bit of flattening like a Clementine orange.
+The tender skin is brown with a gold or bronze background.
+The Kosui pear’s flesh is both crisp and juicy, and the flavor is very sweet.

 You can enjoy Kosui pear fresh, and it goes well with cheeses, much like an apple.
 It is also tasty in salads and can stand up to grilling and poaching.
 Kosui is delightful in baked desserts and also in savory cooked dishes.
 You can store your harvest for about a month.